digitalhealthhack/digitalhealthhack.github.io/_posts/2016-05-07-DHOxHack#4-Spring-2016.md

 categories: hackathon
 ---

 The Digital Health Hack Weekend on 7th and 8th May 2016 will have a focus of **Open Data, Open Source and Open Standards**.
+'Open' in all three contexts can be <a href="http://opendefinition.org/">defined as</a>:

+> “Open data and content can be freely used, modified, and shared by anyone for any purpose”

 <h1 class="page-heading">Open Data</h1>